Anderson Dam Seismic Retrofit Project FAQ – Sept. 2024

 Q: How long will construction take?

-Construction on the second stage, which consists of building new outlet pipes and removing and reconstructing the spillway and the dam embankment, will begin after the first stage is completed and the required permits are received.
-Stage two construction is estimated to take seven to eight years and is dependent on the permit requirements and field conditions.
+A: Construction of the ADSRP, which consists of building new outlet pipes and removing and reconstructing the spillway and the dam embankment, will begin after the first stage is completed and the required permits are received.
+ADSRP construction is estimated to start in 2026 and to take seven years.

-A critical part of the project schedule depends on the acquisition of environmental permits from state and federal agencies, such as the National Marine Fisheries Service (NMFS), U.S. Army Corps of Engineers (USACE), U.S. Fish and Wildlife Service (USFWS), California Department of Fish and Wildlife (CDFW) and the California State Water Resources Control Board.
+A critical part of the project schedule depends on the acquisition of environmental permits from state and federal agencies, such as the National Marine Fisheries Service (NMFS), U.S. Army Corps of Engineers (USACE), U.S. Fish and Wildlife Service (USFWS), California Department of Fish and Wildlife (CDFW), and the California State Water Resources Control Board (SWRCB).

-Q: What is the cost of the project?
+Q: What is the cost of the project and what makes this project so expensive?

-A: As of 2021, the total cost of the Anderson Dam Project has increased by $588 million to approximately $1.2 billion.
-This is the current combined cost of the FERC ordered Compliance Project (FOCP) which includes Anderson Dam Tunnel Project (ADTP), Cross Valley Pipeline Extension (CVPE), Coyote Percolation Dam Replacement (CPDR), Coyote Flood Management Measures (CFMM), Chillers Installation (CI) and the embankment replacement for the Anderson Dam Seismic Retrofit Project (ADSRP).
+A: As of 2024, the total cost of the ADSRP has increased by $894.41 million to approximately $1.9 billion.
+Approximately $2.3 billion is the current combined cost of the Federal Energy Regulatory Commission (FERC) ordered Compliance Project (FOCP), which includes Anderson Dam Tunnel Project (ADTP), Cross Valley Pipeline Extension, Coyote Percolation Dam Replacement, Coyote Flood Management Measures, Coyote Creek Chillers Project and the ADSRP.

 Q: Why did the cost increase so dramatically?

-A: Several developments over the last 10 years have greatly expanded the scope of the Anderson Dam project and extended the project schedule.
+A: Several developments over the last 10 years have greatly expanded the scope of the ADSRP and extended the project schedule.

 Initially, the dam was planned to be seismically stabilized by adding additional material.
-However, investigations during the design phase found active faulting under the dam’s foundation which meant that the existing dam embankment could liquify and fail during a large earthquake.
+However, investigations during the design phase found active faulting under the dam’s foundation which meant that the existing dam embankment could liquify and potentially fail during a large earthquake.
 This led to a change in the design.
 The project evolved into the complete removal of the existing dam and its replacement with a new dam.
-This change was approved by dam regulators FERC, the Division of Safety of Dams (DSOD), and by the FERC mandated body of experts, the Board of Consultants (BOC).
+This change was approved by federal and state dam regulators, FERC, and the Division of Safety of Dams (DSOD), and by the FERC mandated body of experts, the Board of Consultants.

 Additionally, the dam spillway was originally set to undergo spot repairs as opposed to a full replacement.
 However, after the nation’s tallest dam, Oroville Dam, partially failed in 2017 and forced downstream evacuations, environmental damage, and costly emergency repairs, the DSOD imposed stricter standards for spillway design.
-This revision requires removing and replacing the existing spillway.
+This revision to spillway design standards requires removing and replacing the existing spillway and extending the spillway through the unlined portion.

-Given all this, design documents prepared in 2018 planned for a 5-year construction period for the Seismic Retrofit Project starting in 2022.
+Given all this, design documents prepared in 2018 planned for a 5-year construction period for the Anderson Dam Seismic Retrofit Project (ADSRP) starting in 2022.
 The total project cost was estimated at $576 million.

 Q: Will my water bill increase?
 If so, when and by how much?

-A: We project that in the fiscal year 2023, preliminary water rates to help pay for the $1.2 billion Anderson Dam Seismic Retrofit Project will go up by less than $1 per month for the average Santa Clara County household.
+A: In the fiscal year 2023, preliminary water rates to help pay for the $1.9 billion Anderson Dam Seismic Retrofit Project are projected to go up by less than $1 per month for the average Santa Clara County household.
 Though Valley Water is the countywide wholesaler, it relies on local water retailers to deliver water directly to homes and businesses, in addition to determining their own billing rates.
 This projection does not account for potential increases due to drought impacts, other projects costs or external factors.
 Valley Water is rigorously pursuing state and federal grants to help subsidize this project and reduce the impact on ratepayers.

 Q: Will the last parcel tax help pay for this increased price tag?

 A: Yes, this project was voter-approved as part of the Safe, Clean Water, and Natural Flood Protection Program.
-The total funding available for the Anderson Dam Seismic Retrofit Project is $54.1 million.
+The total funding available from this source for the Anderson Dam Seismic Retrofit Project is $54.1 million.

 Q: How will water supplies be impacted by this project?